hphelion/documentation/commercial/GA1/commercial.undercloud-eon-cli.md

 ### Restore proxy{#restore-proxy}

-Recreates the Compute Proxy virtual machine with a previously activated clusters.
+Incase of failure of Proxy-VM, the Compute Proxy VM can be restored to the previous configuration using following command.
+In other words it recreates the Compute Proxy virtual machine with a previously activated clusters.

 		eon restore-proxy <VCENTER_ID>